Police Reports 2-9-17

 St. Mary Parish Sheriff Mark Hebert reported the following arrests:

-Jeremy Troy Rideaux, 29, of 504 Sixth St., Franklin, was arrested Wednesday at 1:44 p.m. on warrants charging him with failure to notify law enforcement of address change and failure to obtain a special identification card as a sex offender.
-No bond was set.
+Renitra Christopher, 33, 642 Terrebonne St., Morgan City, was arrested Wednesday at 3:25 p.m. on a warrant for failure to appear on the charges of operating a vehicle with a suspended license.
+She was released on a $500 bond.

+Heather Troulliet, 31, 132 South Jamon Court, Bourg, was arrested onWednesday at 8:38 p.m. for operating a vehicle while intoxicated, turning movements and signals violation, possession of open alcoholic beverages in a motor vehicle and no driver’s license.
+No bail is set and the children in the vehicle were released to a guardian.

-Quincy Coleman, 25, of Baton Rouge, was arrested Wednesday at 6:29 p.m. on a warrant charging him with failure to appear in court and was released on $329 bond.
+Julie Bennett, 46, 122 Oregon St., Berwick, was arrested on Wednesday, at 8:09 p.m. on a warrant for failure to appear on the charge of theft.
+She was released on a $500 bond.

-Jovan Mosley, 36, of Gibson, was arrested Wednesday at 7:15 p.m. on a warrant charging him with failing to appear to court on charges of possession with intent to distribute a Schedule IV controlled dangerous substance (alprazolam), possession with intent to distribute a Schedule II controlled dangerous substance (cocaine), possession with intent to distribute a Schedule I controlled dangerous substance, and a warrant on charges of driving left of center, reckless operation of a vehicle, driving under suspension and resisting an officer.
-No bond was set.

-Chaz Rebardi, 22, of 140 Mill Road, Lot 51, Patterson, was arrested Wednesday at 7:47 p.m. on a warrant charging him with hit and run and was released on a summons.